Digital products can’t be held, tasted, or touched, but everyone consumes them—from music to videos, ebooks to online courses, and more.

 Online courses are best suited for in-depth content.
 They require some effort up front, from creating a presentation to recording a video walk-through.
 When creating courses, start with learner outcomes: what do you want the learner to know or be able to do at the end of your course?

 You can include quizzes, knowledge checks, and interactive activities within your courses to help break-up learning content and make your e-course more engaging.
 Consider learning and implementing a teaching model like ADDIE.

 If you consider yourself an expert on a particular topic, digital products are a great way to package that information and sell it to others looking to learn.

 If there’s an abundance of free blog posts or tutorials on YouTube about what you’d like to teach, you can compete by delivering content that promises not education but transformation.
 In other words, don’t sell the product—sell the customer’s own potential after buying your product.

-You can leverage an existing reputation as an expert to garner attention for your products, or if you’re starting from scratch, you can create and give away free content to generate interest and leads for your paid digital products.
+You can leverage an existing reputation as an expert to garner attention for your downloadable products to sell online or, if you’re starting from scratch, you can create and give away free content to generate interest and leads for your paid digital products.

-From stock photos to video footage to music and sound effects, there’s a global ecosystem of licensable digital assets uploaded by creatives for other creatives to use in their work.
+From stock photos to video footage, from music and sound effects, there’s a global ecosystem of licensable digital assets uploaded by creatives for other creatives to use in their work.

-By offering licenses to individuals and businesses, you can charge for the use of your photos, videos, music, software, and more in your own store and through online marketplaces, such as stock photo sites.
-In exchange for exposure, some of these marketplaces can take up to 50% in commissions for every sale, however.
-If you want to build your own destination for digital assets, you can use Sendowl to power this type of business with unique auto-generated license keys.
+By offering licenses to individuals and businesses, you can charge for the use of your photos, videos, music, software, and similar top digital products in your own store and through online marketplaces, such as stock photo sites.
+In exchange for exposure, some of these marketplaces can take up to 50% in commission for every sale.
+However, if you want to build your own destination for digital products to sell, you can use Sendowl to power this type of business with unique auto-generated license keys.

 When coming up with assets to create, it helps to work backward from the needs of your intended audience.
 Start by thinking about what kind of assets they’d want to use in order to create products that are actually in demand (and thus easier to sell).